mattpwest/mystik/README.md

 ## Roadmap
 You can view the current TODO list on the [Trello board](https://trello.com/b/ozVTEkDw/mystik-cms).

-I aim to have all the high priority (red) items completed by 20 July.

 ### Design Goals
 The design goals are informed by my experiences using a variety of PHP-based content management systems and wanting to write one that makes my life as easy as possible for building small sites for friends / family and small-business owners: